Estimated reading time: 8 minutes

 Mr. Cooper® Agent Assurance Terms and Conditions

-The Mr. Cooper® Agent Assurance program (“Program”) is offered by Realogy Lead Management Services, Inc. Cashback bonuses are issued by Realogy after closing of the purchase or sale of a property using a Program-introduced real estate agent.
-Cashback bonuses are available in most, but not all, states.
+Mr. Cooper® Agent Assurance (“Program”) is offered by Mr. Cooper affiliate Xome Realty Services LLC. (“XRS”).
+Referrals to XRS may provide a financial benefit to Mr. Cooper.
+Advertised offers are offered by Realogy Lead Management Services, Inc. after closing of the purchase or sale of a property using a Realogy-introduced real estate agent.
+Cashback bonuses available in most states.
 Cashback bonuses are not available in Alaska or Oklahoma.
-The program is not available for employer-sponsored relocations or transactions in Iowa or outside the United States.
+Offers not available for employer-sponsored relocations or transactions in Iowa or outside the United States.
 In Kansas and Tennessee, Realogy will issue a MasterCard® MAX gift card.
 In Mississippi, New Jersey, and Oregon, a commission reduction may be available at closing.
 Cashback bonuses are not available in certain transactions with restricted agent commissions (including many new construction, For Sale by Owner, or For Sale by iBuyer transactions).
-A Program agent can help identify transactions where the cashback bonus is not available.
+A Program-referred agent can help identify transactions where the cashback bonus is not available.
 The amount of the cashback bonus is based on the purchase or sale price of the property.
-Please check with a Program coordinator for details.
+Please check with Realogy for details.
 Program terms and conditions are subject to change at any time without notice.
 Additional terms, conditions, and restrictions apply.
 Real estate commissions are negotiable between agent and consumer.
+Mr. Cooper® Agent Assurance is a service mark of Nationstar Mortgage LLC.

-You are not required to use a real estate agent from the Agent Assurance program as a condition of receiving a loan from Mr. Cooper, and use of the program will have no impact on any loan application to Mr. Cooper.
-You are not required to obtain financing from Mr. Cooper to use the Agent Assurance program.
+You are not required to use a real estate agent referred from the Program as a condition of receiving a loan from Mr. Cooper.
+And you are not required to obtain financing from Mr. Cooper to use the Program.

 This is an advertisement and not a solicitation for agent representation if your property is currently listed with an agent.